 Eat as much Pizza and Pasta as you possibly can

-I had some of the best Italian food when I was in Venice – if it’s even possible to have any food in Italy that’s better than any other.
-There are so many locally styled restaurants around the city that make you feel as though you’re a real Italian – and of course – the food is bloody delish too.
+I had some of the best Italian food when I was in Venice ⏤ although, every meal I had in Italy was incredible I must admit!
+There are so many locally styled restaurants around the city that make you feel as though you’re a real Italian, and of course, the food is bloody delish too.

 You’re in Italy for goodness sake, enjoy all the carbs!

-It’s really not hard to get lost in Venice.
-It’s all part of the fun!
+It’s really not hard to get lost in Venice, and exploring the hidden corners is all part of the fun!

 Like it?
 PIN IT!